What percentage is the stamp duty tax for buy-to-live properties vs. buy-to-let? And how much is the stamp duty tax on your first home?

 If you’re interested in using a stamp duty calculator to calculate your stamp duty fees quickly, the below buy to live and buy to let stamp duty calculators can help you calculate stamp duty more easily and accurately.

-Simply enter the value of the property you’re looking to buy, and select the type of purchase you’re making to select the correct rate of stamp duty.
-This way, you can get a quick and simple answer to ‘how much is stamp duty in the UK?’ with our stamp duty calculator for buy to let and residential purchases.
+Simply enter the value of the property you’re looking to buy and select the type of purchase you’re making to select the correct rate of stamp duty.
+This way, you can get a quick and simple answer to ‘how much is stamp duty in the UK?’ with our stamp duty calculator for buy-to-let and residential purchases.

 All you need to do is enter your property price, and we’ll generate your stamp duty prices for you!

-If you’re asking what are the stamp duty thresholds in England and Northern Ireland, Wales, and Scotland, and wondering how much stamp duty do I need to pay as a buy to let investor, this section will help you.
+If you’re asking what are the stamp duty thresholds in England and Northern Ireland, Wales, and Scotland, and wondering how much stamp duty I need to pay as a buy-to-let investor, this section will help you.

 As mentioned above, stamp duty rates differ across different parts of the UK and they are indeed referred to in different terms as well.
-Therefore, the residential and buy to let stamp duty calculator for say England and Wales will give you different tax rates and so it’s important to know which rates apply to you.
+Therefore, the residential and buy-to-let stamp duty calculator for, say, England and Wales will give you different tax rates, so it’s important to know which rates apply to you.

-Keep reading for information on the different thresholds for stamp duty in the UK, with helpful tables displaying current stamp duty rates.
+Keep reading for information on the different thresholds for stamp duty in the UK, with helpful tables displaying the current rate of SDLT.

-Across the UK, the threshold for paying stamp duty on investment property purchases or buy to live second home purchases differs from that of a main home.
+Across the UK, the threshold for paying stamp duty on investment property purchases or buy-to-live second home purchases differs from that of a main home.

 For buy to live properties in England and Northern Ireland, the threshold for paying stamp duty is £250,000 for non-first-time buyers, after which amount buyers will be required to pay a stamp duty fee of at least 3%.